Decoding Common Water Billing Charges and Hidden Fees

 Discovering an incorrect charge on your water bill can be frustrating, but you have a clear process to follow for resolution.
 Taking prompt and organised action is key to successfully disputing a charge.
 Remember, clear communication and documentation are your strongest tools.

 Your water provider has a complaint resolution mechanism in place to address such issues.
 Understanding this process ensures your grievance is handled efficiently and fairly.
-Don’t hesitate to use these official channels to protect your consumer rights.
+Do not hesitate to use these official channels to protect your consumer rights.

 Pro Tip: Document Everything